brave-chat/brave-chat-server/README.md

 ## Deta Micros (Not Possible)

-To use the Deta version of the APIs you'll need to create a Deta account.
+You'll need to create a Deta account to use the Deta version of the APIs.

 [![Deploy on Deta](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https://github.com/brave-chat/brave-chat-server)

 #### Deta CLI (Not Possible)

-Make sure you have Deta cli installed on your machine.
-If it is not the case, just run the following command(on a linux distro or Mac):
+Make sure you have Deta CLI installed on your machine.
+If it is not the case, just run the following command(on a Linux distro or Mac):

 ```sh
 curl -fsSL https://get.deta.dev/cli.sh | sh